-Seventh Street Press
+Seventh Street Books

-Seventh Street Press is the mystery imprint of the established non-fiction publisher Prometheus Books.
-They are distributed by Random House.
+Seventh Street Books started out as the mystery imprint of the established nonfiction publisher Prometheus Books.
+But they were recently sold and are now an imprint of Start Media.

 They publish only mystery and thrillers, but are open to a variety of sub-genres, including legal thrillers.

-Seventh Street Press has a memorable tag line: "Where fiction is a crime".
+Seventh Street Books has a memorable tag line: "Where fiction is a crime".

-Seventh Street Press has only been around since 2012 but they have published a number of best-selling and critically acclaimed books in that period of time.
+Seventh Street Books has only been around since 2012 but they have published a number of best-selling and critically acclaimed books in that period of time.
 These books include The Bookseller: The First Hugo Marston Novel, The Cold Cold Ground, and Hammett Unwritten.

-They like publishing individual books and series' that contain well developed and memorable characters.
+They like publishing individual books and series that contain well developed and memorable characters.